 }Domain/Appname

-The domain feature enables you to target ad placement opportunities based on the web page address serving the ad.
+The domain feature allows for the targeting of ad placement opportunities based on the web page address serving the ad.

 A domain value is a string that represents the address of the publisher site.
 For example, sports.yahoo.com.